BhavyaC16/Plants-Vs-Zombies/README.md

 - 5 Levels with increasing difficulties
 - 2 Themes (Night Mode and Day Mode)
 - Plants Available: Sunflower, Pea Shooter, Cherry Bomb, Walnut, Repeater, Jalapeno
-- Zombies Avalable: Normal Zombie, Conehead Zombie and Buckethead Zombie
+- Zombies Available: Normal Zombie, Conehead Zombie and Buckethead Zombie
 - Almanac: Displays details and attack methods and power of each zombie and plant
 - Shovel: Tool to shovel plants out of the grid
 - Save Game and Restart Game options: User can save multiple game states, and reload them, or delete game progress